-2. The RGOB shall integrate requirements related to tourism in the sector policies and plans.
+2. The RGOB shall integrate requirements related to tourism into the sector policies and plans.

-3. The RGOB shall strengthen collection, storing, analysis, use and dissemination of data and statistics related to tourism for purposes of development of the industry.
+3. The RGOB shall strengthen the collection, storage, analysis, use, and dissemination of data and statistics related to tourism for purposes of the development of the industry.

 7.3 Strengthen Tourism Governance and Institutional Setup

-a) Develop and / or Strengthen legislations or regulatory frameworks for tourism.
+a) Develop and/or Strengthen legislation or regulatory frameworks for tourism.

 b) Provideadequateresourcesandmanpowerincludingskillsenhancement and upgradation